Construction producer price and construction cost indices overview

 Between 2005 and mid-2008 construction costs (for residential buildings) increased relatively steadily in the EU-28 (Figure 1).
 After its peak in the third quarter of 2008 the index began to fall and reached its lowest level about one year later.
 In total however, the decline was not particularly pronounced, it amounted to roughly one percentage point.
 In 2010 the index started to increase again.
 Less than one year later it regained the level it had displayed before the crisis.
 During the last four years construction cost and construction prices have shown a moderate quarterly average growth of about 0.2% (0.3%).

 The development of the construction cost index was mainly influenced by the material cost component, while the labour cost component continued to grow even during the crisis - although at a somewhat slower pace than before.

-Table 1 provides the annual growth rates for the EU-28, the euro area and the Member States for the period between 2005 and 2015.
+Table 1 provides the annual growth rates for the EU-28, the euro area and the Member States for the period between 2005 and 2016.
 With few exceptions, the EU countries display a development that is broadly similar to the one that can be found for the EU-28 aggregate.
 Differences can be found in the timing and the size of the decrease of the cost index.
-The construction cost index for residential buildings started to fall first in Ireland, in the other countries this development occurred only several months later.
+The construction cost index for residential buildings started to fall first in Ireland (in 2008), in the other countries this development occurred only several months later.
 The reductions of the cost index were relatively strong in Ireland and in the Baltic States.
 In a number of countries the rates of change in 2008 and 2009 remained positive although generally lower than in the first half of the period under observation.
 In 2011 only Ireland experienced a decline in the construction cost index.
 Since 2012 the level of the cost index dropped in several countries, e.g. in Greece, Spain, Croatia, Cyprus, Poland, and Slovenia.